dram/smlnj-mirror/dev-notes/primop-list.md

 We use the following operation-prefixes for conversions between integer and word types:

-  * `cvt_unsigned` -- for word to integer conversions where the resulting integer will be non-negative (*i.e.*, represent the same number as the argument).
+  * `unsigned_` -- for word to integer conversions where the resulting integer will be non-negative (*i.e.*, represent the same number as the argument).
 These operations raise `Overflow` if the argument it not representable as an integer of the specified size.

-  * `cvt_signed` -- for word to integer conversions where the resulting integer will have the same bit representation as the argument.
+  * `signed_` -- for word to integer conversions where the resulting integer will have the same bit representation as the argument.
 These operations raise `Overflow` if the argument (interpreted as a signed 2's complement number) is not representable as an integer of the specified size.

-  * `cvt` -- for integer-to-integer, integer-to-word, and word-to-word, conversions.
+  * no prefix for integer-to-integer, integer-to-word, and word-to-word, conversions.
 In the case of integer-to-integer conversions, the operation will raise `Overflow` if the argument is too large to represent in the result type.